DaneHarrison/Project-Y/res/devlog.md

 - Researched FTT and learnt how it sorta works - needs work though
 - Started FTTReader
 - Started Equalizer pattern

+September 6:
+Dane (1 hr)
+- Replaced shirt diagram with an easier to read and follow version

 <br>
 <br>